-The UltraSPARC I, UltraSPARC II, UltraSPARC IIe, UltraSPARC IIi, and UltraSPARC III floating-point units implement the floating-point instruction set defined in the SPARC Architecture Manual Version 9 except for the quad precision instructions; in particular, they provide 32 double precision floating-point registers.
+The UltraSPARC I, UltraSPARC II, UltraSPARC IIe, UltraSPARC IIi, UltraSPARC III, UltraSPARC III, ultraSPARC III, and UltraSPARC IV floating-point units implement the floating-point instruction set defined in the SPARC Architecture Manual Version 9 except for the quad precision instructions; in particular, they provide 32 double precision floating-point registers.
 To allow the compiler to use these registers, compile with -xarch=v8plus (for programs that run under a 32-bit OS) or -xarch=v9 (for programs that run under a 64-bit OS).
 These processors also provide extensions to the standard instruction set.
 The additional instructions, known as the Visual Instruction Set or VIS, are rarely generated automatically by the compilers, but they may be used in assembly code.
 Therefore, to take full advantage of the instruction set these processors support, use -xarch=v8plusa (32-bit) or -xarch=v9a (64-bit).

 The -xarch and -xchip options can be specified simultaneously using the -xtarget macro option.
 (That is, the -xtarget flag simply expands to a suitable combination of -xarch, -xchip, and -xcache flags.)
 The default code generation option is -xtarget=generic.
 See the cc(1), CC(1), and f95(1) man pages and the compiler manuals for more information including a complete list of -xarch, -xchip, and -xtarget values.
-Additional -xarch information is provided in the Fortran User's Guide.
-C User's Guide. and C++ User's Guide.
+Additional -xarch information is provided in the Fortran User's Guide, C User's Guide, and C++ User's Guide.

-Floating-Point Status Register and Queue
+B.1.1 Floating-Point Status Register and Queue